Match tier Institution-verified

 OverviewAI-generated summary

-Rebecca Lochmann's research focuses on aquaculture nutrition, particularly the development of sustainable fish feed and understanding the nutritional requirements of commercially important fish species.
-Her work investigates the impact of various dietary components on fish growth, physiology, and overall health.
+Rebecca Lochmann's research focuses on aquaculture nutrition, with a particular emphasis on developing sustainable fish feed and understanding the nutritional requirements of commercially important fish species.
+Her work investigates the impact of different dietary components on fish growth, health, and body composition.
+Recent publications explore the effects of plant-based diets and novel lipid sources on channel catfish (Ictalurus punctatus) and hybrid striped bass (Morone chrysops ♂× Morone saxatilis ♀), examining nutrient retention, growth performance, and physiological responses.

 Metrics